enpaul/tox-poetry-installer/README.md

   * [`indexserver`](https://tox.readthedocs.io/en/latest/config.html#conf-indexserver)
   * [`usedevelop`](https://tox.readthedocs.io/en/latest/config.html#conf-indexserver)

-* Tox environments automatically inherit their settings from the main `testenv` environment.
-This means that if the `require_locked_deps = true` is specified for the `testenv` environment then all environments will also require locked dependencies.
-This can be overwritten by explicitly specifying `require_locked_deps = false` on child environments where unlocked dependencies are needed.
+* Tox will not automatically detect changes to the locked dependencies and so environments will not be automatically rebuilt when locked dependencies are changed.
+  When changing the locked dependencies (or their versions) the environments will need to be manually rebuilt using either the `-r`/`--recreate` CLI option or the `recreate = true` option in `tox.ini`.

 * There are a handful of packages that cannot be installed from the lockfile, whether as specific dependencies or as transient dependencies (dependencies of dependencies).
 This is due to